App terms and conditions

 Further general information on how to use Pay by Bank app can be found by visiting Mastercard’s Pay by Bank app website.

 Part D – Mobile Cheque Imaging Deposit

 You can now use mobile cheque imaging to deposit cheques securely using the app.

 How does mobile cheque imaging work?

-By scanning and submitting cheques drawn on a Sterling bank account through Barclays Mobile Banking to be deposited into your Barclays Bank account (“the Service”)
+By scanning and submitting cheques drawn on a sterling bank account through the app to be deposited into your Barclays bank account ('the Service';).

 Depositing cheques using the Service

 - You’ll only submit eligible cheques that meet the standards we tell you